lukaswenzl/astrometry/README.md

 ## Photometry tool

 The package also includes a quick tool to perform photometry for a specific source in the image.
-After astrometry calibration the position of the targeted object can be used to extract its photometry, calibrated with Pan-STARRS, 2MASS or WISE catalog data.
+After astrometry calibration, the position of the targeted object can be used to extract its photometry, calibrated with Pan-STARRS, 2MASS or WISE catalog data.
 As an example consider one of the sample stars by Legget et al 2006 (doi: 10.1111/j.1365-2966.2006.11069.x): M67-IV-2 taken with the NOT telescope.
 (Based on observations made with the Nordic Optical Telescope, operated by the Nordic Optical Telescope Scientific Association at the Observatorio del Roque de los Muchachos, La Palma, Spain, of the Instituto de Astrofisica de Canarias.)

 We can perform astrometry as before.
 ```
 astrometry AS19_H.fits
 ```

 Then we run 'photometry'.
 We need to specify the band used and the position of the target.
-For the band -b is used and currently the options are g,r,i,z,y,J,H,K and the picture needs to be in the Pan-STARRS or 2MASS footprint respectively.
+For the band -b is used and currently, the options are g,r,i,z,y,J,H,K and the picture needs to be in the Pan-STARRS or 2MASS footprint respectively.
 The position can be specified via -ra -dec (Note that ra and dec have to be in degrees) or by a name with a csv file called "targets.csv" in the same folder specifying the position (So the csv file needs NAME,RA,DEC columns, where the NAME is a string and RA and DEC are in degrees)

 ```